Suicide Car Bomber Kills At Least Six In Somali Capital Mogadishu

 “I saw bodies strewn on the ground after the explosion before the ambulances and the paramedics reached the scene and the whole scene was very ugly,” witness Halima Mohamed told The Indian Express.
 A journalist for Reuters who happened to be on the scene also reportedly witnessed a severed hand and much blood as Mogadishu residents combed through the rubble of the destroyed buildings in their search for survivors.

 “We are behind the suicide attack.
 We targeted the district office in which there was a meeting.
-We killed 10 people so far, we shall give details later.” said Abdiasis Abu Musab, the military operations spokesman for Al-Shabab, a terrorist organization in Somalia with close ties to Al-Quaida, while claiming credit for the attack.
+We killed 10 people so far, we shall give details later.” said Abdiasis Abu Musab, the military operations spokesman for Al-Shabab, a terrorist organization in Somalia with close ties to Al-Qaeda, while claiming credit for the attack.
 The Somalia based terrorist organization also took credit for a car bombing in Mogadishu that took place in October of 2017 that killed more than 512 people.